EvansAppiah/Barbershop/README.md

-I used Java Eclipse IDE in coding the project
-The loops used in the project are(While, for,If)
-The Datastructures  used in the project are LinkedList and Queue Images of how the project works in the Repository
+BARBERING SHOP SIMULATION

+OVERVIEW

+This project simulates the operations of a barbering shop where it shows the state of the barbering shop..It includes the arrival of the ordinary client and the VIP client...

+FEATURES OF THE PROJECT

+A class that store the arrival of the ordinary client A class that store the arrival of the VIP client